Orthotest/Orthotest.github.io/_posts/hand/2015-08-14-axogen-recon.md

 ## Inclusion Criteria

 - Subjects 18 to 65 years of age, inclusive;
-•	Require primary or secondary nerve injury repair with nerve cuff (NeuraGen® Nerve Guide a Type 1 bovine collagen nerve cuff) or Avance® Nerve Graft in at least 1 digital nerve;
+- Require primary or secondary nerve injury repair with nerve cuff (NeuraGen® Nerve Guide a Type 1 bovine collagen nerve cuff) or Avance® Nerve Graft in at least 1 digital nerve;
-•	One of injury to nerve must be resectable;
+- One of injury to nerve must be resectable;
-•	Nerve gaps following resection, between 5 and 25 mm, inclusive;
+- Nerve gaps following resection, between 5 and 25 mm, inclusive;
-•	Undergo tension free end to end nerve to nerve coaptation on both the proximal and distal portion of the nerve gap in the Avance® Nerve Graft Group or nerve entubulation in the Nerve Cuff group;
+- Undergo tension free end to end nerve to nerve coaptation on both the proximal and distal portion of the nerve gap in the Avance® Nerve Graft Group or nerve entubulation in the Nerve Cuff group;
-•	Have an uninjured contralateral or adjacent digit that is suitable to serve as a referenced digit for baseline functional assessments;
+- Have an uninjured contralateral or adjacent digit that is suitable to serve as a referenced digit for baseline functional assessments;
-•	Be willing and able to comply with all aspects of the treatment and evaluation schedule over a 12-month duration; and
+- Be willing and able to comply with all aspects of the treatment and evaluation schedule over a 12-month duration; and
-•	Sign and date an IRB-approved written informed consent prior to initiation of any study procedures.
+- Sign and date an IRB-approved written informed consent prior to initiation of any study procedures.

 ## Exclusion Criteria

+- Estimated distance of regeneration of >150 mm (distance from proximal injury site to tip of target digit);
+-	Injuries distal to the distal interphalengeal joint;
+-	Extensive soft tissue injury which will impair recovery assessment;
+-	Incomplete nerve transections;
+-	Injury requiring replantation of target digit;
+-	Injuries to the affected nerve proximal to the superficial palmar arch;
+-	Nerve injuries >24 weeks post initial injury;
+-	End to side nerve repair;
+-	Injuries with vascular damage resulting in inadequate perfusion despite repair;
+-	Subjects with Type 1 Diabetes Mellitus or Type 2 Diabetes Mellitus requiring regular insulin therapy;
+-	Subjects who are undergoing or expected to undergo treatment with chemotherapy, radiation therapy, or other known treatment which affects the growth of neural and/or vascular system;
+-	Use of bovine collagen-based nerve conduit in a subject with known or suspected bovine sensitivity;
+-	History of neuropathy, diabetic neuropathy or any other known neuropathy;
+-	Currently enrolled in another investigational study;
+-	Expected use of medication during the study that is known to impact nerve regeneration or to cause peripheral neuropathy;
+-	History of chronic ischemic condition of the upper extremity; and
+-	Any subject who at the discretion of the Investigator is not suitable for inclusion in the study.

+## Study Summary

+-	Visit 1: Screening/Baseline assessment  ≤ 42 days preoperatively: Clinic  visit
+-	Visit 2: Operative day
-- exclusion criteria 1
+-	Visit 3: 1 month ±14 days Clinic visit
-- item 2
-- item 3
+-	Visit 4: 3 months ±14 days Clinic visit

-## Methods

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-## Procedures

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+-	Visit 5: 6 months ±14 days Clinic visit
+-	Visit 6: 9 months ±14 days Clinic visit
+-	Visit 7: 12 months ±14 days Clinic visit

 ## Contact

 Christiana Booher

-Address

-111-111-1111
+434-243-0296

+clb6xx@hscmail.mcc.virginia.edu

-## Other
+## Payment

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+-	$50/follow up visit (5 total)
+-	Complete vendor registration through UVA Procurement at: https://www.procurement.virginia.edu/pagevendorregistrationform